pascalvangaal/fancypantsy-section-container-block/readme.md

 - Custom background for your section
 - - Background image with position options.
 (With the focalpoint picker)
 - - Background color.
-- - Option to position the background div to multiple locations.
 - Section title
 - - Heading type option
 - - Position option